codechitti216/codechitti216.github.io/content/projects/Self-healing-Systems.md

 ```
 Lets strip the jargon here.
 This creates a socket object.. the knot at point A, ready to be tied to something... but haven’t tied it anywhere yet.

+### Naming the agents (Wreck‑It Ralph)

+I’m naming the two agents after the film because the metaphor fits perfectly:

+- Ralph (the Villain): the chaos injector who “wrecks” services on purpose so I can study failures.
+- Felix (Fix‑It Felix Jr.): the recovery planner/executor who tries to “fix” things under constraints.

+From here on I’ll refer to them as Ralph (injector) and Felix (recoverer).

 ### 15th August